-Moreover, Switzerland hosts a range of incubator and accelerator programmes for both Swiss-based and international fintech companies, either exclusively fintech-related (such as the association F10 or Thomson Reuters Labs - The Incubator) or focused on digital innovation in general including fintech (such as Kickstart Accelerator).
-Recent initiatives include the Venture Leaders FinTech roadshow organised by Venturelab or the creation of new fintech-oriented co-working spaces that also facilitate the interaction with potential sources of financing.
-Examples for this are CV Labs located in Zug and Trust Square located in Zurich (see IFZ Fintech Study 2019, p.
-37).
+Moreover, Switzerland hosts a range of incubator and accelerator programmes for both Swiss-based and international fintech companies, either exclusively fintech-related (such as the association F10 or Thomson Reuters Labs - The Incubator) or focused on digital innovation in general including fintech (such as Kickstart Accelerator) or blockchain (CV Labs Blockchain Incubator).
+In addition, there are organised challenges aiming to support mainly fintech companies that generally involve a prize (such as the Swiss Innovation Challenge).